kadinelbak/GRiP-Management/replit.md

 1. **build-production.js** - Primary production build with fallback to build-server.cjs
 2. **build-server.cjs** - CommonJS fallback script for TypeScript server compilation
 3. **build-deployment.js** - Enhanced build script with comprehensive error handling and verification
+4. **verify-deployment.js** - Post-build verification to ensure deployment readiness
-4. All scripts include proper error handling, build verification, and production optimizations
+5. All scripts include proper error handling, build verification, and production optimizations

+### Deployment Path Fix (July 29, 2025)
+- ✓ Identified and resolved the core deployment issue where server looked for index.html in wrong location
+- ✓ Fixed server static file paths from `import.meta.dirname/public` to `import.meta.dirname/../public`
+- ✓ Enhanced build scripts to automatically correct compiled server paths during build process
+- ✓ Verified that build process correctly outputs index.html to `dist/public/index.html`
+- ✓ Confirmed server running from `dist/server/` correctly serves files from `dist/public/`
+- ✓ Added comprehensive deployment verification script to test all build components
+- ✓ Created robust deployment pipeline with automatic path correction and integrity checks
+- ✓ Tested production build successfully starts server and serves static files correctly
+- ✓ All deployment health check failures resolved - application ready for production deployment

 The system is designed for simplicity and ease of use, with a focus on student onboarding and administrative efficiency.
 The architecture supports future extensions like authentication, email notifications, and advanced team matching algorithms.